 Below I publish the revised and improved formula for the Chrystoype Supreme, which is a rebranding of the Texas Chrysotype to reflect an improvment in image quality so significant as to compete with platinum.
 Even more so than dry print out palladium, this is the most popular of my processes, at least based on the volume of email inquiries I receive about nuances involved in printing negatives of varying characteristics.
-The link to the formula for the palladium process (The Alamotype) can be found on the main page.
+The link to the formula for the palladium process (the Palladiotype Supreme) can be found on the main page.

 THREE FUNDAMENTAL SOLUTIONS